HannahMitt/HomeMirror/README.md

 There are also two-way mirror acrylic sheets [on the internet](http://www.tapplastics.com/product/plastics/cut_to_size_plastic/two_way_mirrored_acrylic/558), though I can't vouch for them.

 Get a mirror at least as large as your Android device.
+My mirror is 6"x12" with 1/8 thickness.

 3. Sticky stuff for mounting
 ---